Jump to topic

 Clinical responsibilities include all aspects of care of the MIS or bariatric patient from initial clinic visit to post-operative visits.
 The operative experience includes: foregut surgery including antireflux procedures; Heller myotomy and paraesophageal hernia repair; weight loss surgery, including Roux-en-Y gastric bypass, sleeve gastrectomy, revisional surgery and adjustable gastric banding; bowel resection; solid organ surgery such as splenectomy, adrenalectomy and living-donor nephrectomy; hernia surgery, including groin, ventral and incisional; robotic surgery; and surgical endoscopy.

 The fellowship includes involvement in educational and research programs.
-Our interests in these areas include surgical simulation, NOTES, surgical education and clinical outcomes.
+Faculty interests in these areas include surgical simulation, NOTES, surgical education and clinical outcomes.
 It is expected that the fellows will participate in, present and publish results of this research.
 Teaching responsibilities include demonstration of MIS techniques to all levels of medical students and surgical residents.

 The program has a three-year accreditation from the Fellowship Council and is fully funded for two fellows by the Foundation for Surgical Fellowships.

 The Minimally Invasive and Bariatric Surgery Fellowship is salaried, with salary guaranteed for the one-year duration of the position, which runs from July 1 to June 30.